Writing code is easy. Writing code that works isn’t.

 Simply put, the Software Development Life Cycle (also known as Software Development process) is a step-by-step framework helping software companies and clients to bridge the gap between a software idea and a high-quality software product in the shortest time, at the lowest cost.

 The SDLC framework consists of 7 stages: planning, requirements analysis, design, development, integration & testing, deployment, and maintenance.
 The goal of SDLC is to define tasks for each stage of the software development process so errors and mistakes can be minimized.
+That’s how you’ll master engineering project management.

 The history of SDLC begins with the history of Software Development which started to emerge back in the 1950s where such terms as “framework” and agile, didn’t yet exist.